 $ sudo apt update && sudo apt install --assume-yes sysstat # Ubuntu and Debian derivatives $ sudo yum install --assumeyes sysstat # Red Hat and CentOS derivatives

-- Use iostat to view I/O activity for all block devices.
+- Run iostat to display the I/O activity for all block devices on your system.

 $ iostat Linux 5.8.0-48-generic (host) Jumaat 09 Apr 2021 _x86_64_ (2 CPU) avg-cpu: %user %nice %system %iowait %steal %idle 0.25 0.01 0.18 0.01 0.00 99.54 Device tps kB_read/s kB_wrtn/s kB_dscd/s kB_read kB_wrtn kB_dscd loop0 0.00 0.02 0.00 0.00 1080 0 0 loop1 0.00 0.01 0.00 0.00 359 0 0 loop10 0.01 0.27 0.00 0.00 13555 0 0 loop11 0.00 0.00 0.00 0.00 14 0 0 loop2 0.00 0.02 0.00 0.00 1095 0 0 loop3 0.00 0.01 0.00 0.00 348 0 0 loop4 0.00 0.01 0.00 0.00 347 0 0 loop5 0.00 0.02 0.00 0.00 1073 0 0 loop6 0.00 0.01 0.00 0.00 350 0 0 loop7 0.01 0.28 0.00 0.00 13967 0 0 loop8 0.00 0.01 0.00 0.00 362 0 0 loop9 0.00 0.01 0.00 0.00 358 0 0 sda 2.95 16.00 95.17 0.00 800785 4762513 0 sdb 0.00 0.06 0.00 0.00 3233 12 0 sr0 0.00 0.00 0.00 0.00 2 0 0